-The Group is a leading Turkish banking group with a significant market share in Turkey, being (as per published BRSA financial statements as of 31 December 2014) the second largest private banking group in Turkey in terms of total assets.
+The Group is a leading Turkish banking group with a significant market share in Turkey, being (as per published BRSA financial statements as of 31 December 2016) the second largest private banking group in Turkey in terms of total assets.
 The Group's customers are comprised mainly of large, midsize and small Turkish corporations, foreign multinational corporations with operations in Turkey and customers from across the Turkish consumer market.

-The Group served approximately 13 million customers as of 31 December 2014 (11.8 million retail customers, 1.2 million small and medium enterprise ("SME") customers, 49,500 commercial customers and 2,000 corporate customers) by offering a broad range of products and services, many of which are tailored to identified customer segments.
+The Group served approximately 14.6 million customers as of 31 December 2016 (approximately 13.2 million retail customers, 1.4 million small and medium enterprise ("SME") customers, 54.879 commercial customers and 2.435 corporate customers) by offering a broad range of products and services, many of which are tailored to identified customer segments.
 These products and services include (inter alia) deposits, corporate loans, project finance loans, leasing, factoring, foreign exchange transactions, investment and cash management products, consumer loans, mortgages, pension and life insurance, portfolio management, securities brokerage and trading, investment banking, payment systems (including credit and debit cards) and technology and data processing operations.
 The Group also acts as an agent for the sale of a number of financial products such as securities, insurance and pension contracts and leasing services.
-As of 31 December 2014, the Bank's services in Turkey were provided through a nationwide network of 994 domestic branches and offices as well as through sophisticated digital channels ("DCs"), such as automated teller machines ("ATMs"), call centres, internet banking and mobile banking.
-Internationally, the Bank has eight foreign branches (one in Malta, one in the Grand Duchy of Luxembourg and six in Northern Cyprus (together with a Country Directorate in Northern Cyprus that was established in order to comply with the legal requirements in Northern Cyprus)) and three representative offices (one each in London, Düsseldorf and Shanghai), together with bank subsidiaries in the Netherlands (Garanti Bank International N.V.), Russia (Garanti Bank Moscow) and Romania (Garanti Bank SA).
+As of 31 December 2016, the Bank's services in Turkey were provided through a nationwide network of 959 domestic branches and offices as well as through sophisticated digital channels ("DCs"), such as automated teller machines ("ATMs"), call centres, internet banking and mobile banking.
+Internationally, the Bank has nine foreign branches (one in Malta, one in the Grand Duchy of Luxembourg (which the Bank has announced is to be closed in June 2017) and seven in Northern Cyprus (together with a Country Directorate in Northern Cyprus that was established in order to comply with the legal requirements in Northern Cyprus)) and three representative offices (one each in London, Düsseldorf and Shanghai), together with bank subsidiaries in the Netherlands (Garanti Bank International N.V.) and Romania (Garanti Bank SA).

-Based upon the 31 December 2014 IFRS Financial Statements, the Group had total assets of TL 243.9 billion, total loans and advances to customers (which includes leasing and factoring receivables and income accruals, in each case for both performing and non-performing loans and advances to customers) (as used herein, "cash loans") of TL 148.1 billion and shareholders' equity (including non-controlling interests) of TL 27.3 billion.
-The Group's return on average equity was 15.2% during 2014.
+Based upon the 31 December 2016 IFRS Financial Statements, the Group had total assets of TL 308.3 billion, loans to customers (which includes leasing and factoring receivables and income accruals, in each case for both performing and non-performing loans and advances to customers) (as used herein, "cash loans") of TL 205.9 billion and shareholders' equity (including non-controlling interests) of TL 36.4 billion.
+The Group's return on average shareholder's equity was 14.75% during 2016.

 The Bank's shares have been listed on the Borsa İstanbul (or its predecessor the İstanbul Stock Exchange) since 1990 and it listed global depositary receipts on the London Stock Exchange in 1993.
-In 2012, the Bank joined the top tier of the U.S. Over-the-Counter (OTC) market, OTCQX International Premier, which was followed in 2014 by the Bank becoming the only Turkish entity included in the OTCQX ADR 30 Index (which is a market capitalization-weighted index representing the 30 largest and most liquid companies on the OTCQX marketplace).
+In 2012, the Bank joined the top tier of the U.S. Over-the-Counter (OTC) market, OTCQX International Premier, which was followed in 2014 by the Bank becoming the only entity from Turkey included in the OTCQX ADR 30 Index (which is a market capitalisation-weighted index representing the 30 largest and most liquid companies on the OTCQX marketplace).
+As of 31 December 2016, the Bank's shares were among the top 10% by market capitalisation in the OTCQX and had the fourth highest average daily trading volume in 2016.